 So how do you create that special mood if you don’t fully understand the conception?
 Of course not everybody in the West gets it either, though at least a majority has a vague idea about what’s supposed to happen.

-Probably because I never got too close to a Taiwanese lady which all of a sudden wanted to feel like their Western counterparts, I was able to avoid really embarrassing situations.
+Probably because I never got too close to a Taiwanese lady which all of a sudden would get into a Western mood, I was able to avoid really embarrassing situations.

 Also, I stayed away from forced events taking place outside and normally cooked at home for my sweetheart.
 That doesn’t mean I was completely kept from unpleasant surprises, but at least it wasn’t also a financial flop!

-All in all, I have pleasant memories of rather quite Valentine’s Days in Taiwan, exchanging little gifts and enjoying my girlfriend’s company.
+All in all, I have pleasant memories of rather quiet Valentine’s Days in Taiwan, exchanging little gifts and enjoying my girlfriend’s company.
 I hope that next year I can add another one!